vormooth/hifi/BUILD_ANDROID_MAC.md

 make interface-apk
 ````

-## Appendix I - Troubleshooting - The "android" command is deprecated.
+## Appendix I (Troubleshooting) The "android" command is deprecated.

 Newer android tools will not run `android update lib-project` which was deprecated: